Biden not backing congressional Democrats’ court-packing plan, for now, Psaki says

 President Biden is not ready to throw his weight behind a new legislative push to expand the number of justices on the Supreme Court, dashing the hopes of far-left Democrats — at least for now.

+Mr. Biden, however, has replaced his outright opposition to the idea — which he once derided as “boneheaded” — with a willingness to listen to potential changes to the court.

-White House Press Secretary Jen Psaki said Mr. Biden established a commission to study reshaping the Supreme Court and is waiting to see those recommendations before taking any other action on the controversial subject.
+White House press secretary Jen Psaki said Mr. Biden established a commission to study reshaping the Supreme Court and is waiting to see those recommendations before taking any other action on the controversial subject.

 “He believes that members of Congress have the right to put forward legislation on issues they support,” Ms. Psaki said at the daily briefing Thursday.
 “His view is that he wants to hear from his commission that has a range of viewpoints.”